wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 The `result` array stores the final solution.
 Each `result[region-1]` holds the cell where a queen is placed in that region.
 For example, `result[0] = 2` means the queen is placed in cell 2 in region 1.

-The array rows keeps track of whether a queen has already been placed in a given row.
-For example, `rows[i]` is true if there is a queen in row i.
+The array `rows` keeps track of whether a queen has already been placed in a given row.
+For example, `rows[i]` is true if there is a queen in row `i`.
 Similarly, `cols` keeps track of whether a queen has been placed in a given column.

 The array `diagonals` stores information about the diagonal constraints.